jhol/31c3-kodi/README.md

  - DJ Sets
  - Podcasts

-To view the video streams, download the repsitory files to a location, then register that location as a video (or audio) source location.
-Then select the the playlist you wish to view, and enjoy watching 31c3 streaming media on your TV!
+To view the video streams...

+ 1. Download the repsitory files to a location
+ 2. In Kodi register that location as a video source location (or audio location for DJ sets).
+ 3. Select the playlist you wish to view, and enjoy watching 31c3 streaming media on your TV!